VPAC/seqpar/sequentialandparallelprogramming.md

 As illustrated one can run through the code with the `run` command or step through it, line-by-line with the `step` command.
 The `step` command will `step` into a function, but the `next` command can be used to skip or "step over" a function.
 If there is no function the `next` command will simply continue to the next line.
 The `cont` (contintue) command starts the program.
 An integer count can be provided to te `step` and `next` command to represent how many times the command should be carried out (e.g., `step 5` would mean the next five lines of code).

-GDB makes it easy to inspect the data within a running program.
-Continuing with your debugging session, it’s now time to look at your stack structure.
-You do this with the display command:
-(gdb) display stack
-1: stack = {stack = {2, 0, 1107383313, 134513378,
-1108545272, 1108544020, -1073750392, 134513265,
-1108544020, 1073792624}, index = 1}
-(gdb)
-If you simply display the stack variable, you see the aggregate components of the structure (first the array itself, then the index variable).
-Note that many of the stack elements are unusually large numbers, but this is only because the structure is not initialized.
-You can inspect specific elements of the stack variable, also using the display command:

 Despite being supported for threaded applications, parallelism with distributed memory and message passing (e.g., OpenMPI) however can create some difficulties if conducted naively as following illustrates.